cuteB/hex-b/wiki/agents/Agent-Smart.md

     > probably bugs, poor algorithms, all the same

+    The "Forget" part turned out to be a bug in the chain.
+Fixed it but still need to think about opponent moves.

 1. #### Triangle connections

     These moves are not good.
 If the opponent takes the middle hex then all of the other connections become weak connections.
 The opponent will be able to block the connection and its a waste of a move.
 I think this is due to the original strong move not being part of the best path (doesn't make the path shorter) so the chain doesn't use it.

     ![Triangle connection issue](/wiki/images/AgentSmartTriangleIssue.png)

+### Closing thoughts

+Need some sort of move evaluation and a bit more thought into early game.
+Early game might be taken care of when evaluating moves so this will be secondary.
+Getting all of the potential moves from the chain basically prunes a whole bunch of moves.
+The agent can then throw a bunch of cpu at evaluating board states of those moves.

+> Good report b :* but actually should probably go through this and read this garbage because it looks like a mess